NewForce-at-Mountwest/foundations-course/README.md

 1. Do I enjoy coding?
 Am I curious about and motivated to solve these kinds of problems?
 1. Does this style of learning work for me?
 Can I live without understanding 100% of the things 100% of the time?

 If the answer to any of these questions is anything other than a solid yes, please reach out to one of your instructors.
-NewForce is not hte only path to becoming a developer and we want to help you figure out if this is the right one for you.
+NewForce is not the only path to becoming a developer and we want to help you figure out if this is the right one for you.

 ## Learning Goals
 By the end of this course, you should be able to: